Inside a plane cockpit

 Students may only apply during the active application cycle in the Spring and Summer for the following Fall semester for the Avionics program.

-All official transcripts from U.S. colleges and universities outside the LACCD must be sent directly to the Office of Admissions and Records from the institution of origin before requesting a CSUGE or IGETC Evaluation.
+All official transcripts from U.S. colleges and universities outside the LACCD must be sent directly to the Office of Admissions and Records from the institution of origin before requesting an evaluation and scheduling an appointment with a counselor.

 You can request transcripts in one of two ways: